-“Smart Apron” project will be realized by a software that processes video streams from existing or new installed cameras, and turn these video streams into structured data.
+“Smart Apron” project will be realized by software that processes video streams from existing or newly installed cameras, and turn these video streams into structured data.
 The Computer vision and Artificial Intelligence (AI) algorithms will identify the events in the aircraft turnaround process and create structured data.
 This structured data is event time stamps that identifies aircraft journey like“aircraft on-block, cargo door open, fuel connected etc.” or a safety alert.

 The system will leverage this data to identify potential delays and bottlenecks and create alerts for the related operational staff via mobile applications or wearable devices.
 In addition to that, ground handling staff will be equipped with smart IoT based sensors to access a more fine-grained data and better insights resulting a delay or a threat to the apron safety.